saweeet/saweeet.github.io/content/en/theology/Why you should believe.md

 4. **God has answered prayers.** And not just mine, but those of many others as well.
 There are some prayers I've requested, and God has sometimes chosen not to answer immediately.
 Sometimes He answers at a later time, and He answers in abundance.
 Sure, He doesn't always give me exactly what I wanted, but it's always what I needed.
 Reflecting on my prayer requests, He has always given me more than I could ever ask for.
 When terrible things happen, I believe all things are permitted to happen so that they can bring a greater good.
 We may just not understand it and may never will.

-5. **The resurrection.** I would say the biggest hurdle to believe in is the resurrection.
+5. **The resurrection.** I would say the biggest hurdle to believe in is the resurrection of Jesus.
 Saint Paul says, without the resurrection then our Faith is *useless* and that we Christians are *the most pitiful of people* [1 Corinthians 15:12-19].
-There are many debates online on this topic, a recent one is by the truly respected Trent Horn versus Matt Dillahunty [3].
-I've started to compile some points that made the resurrection convincing for me, but it is up to you to decide whether you'd like to seek this out further:
+I love listening to debates on this topic.
+A recent one is by the truly respected Trent Horn and Matt Dillahunty [3].
+I've started to compile some points that made the resurrection convincing for me, but of course it's up to you decide whether you'd like to seek this out further:

     - The Apostles endured horrendous deaths.
 Many other groups often renounce their faith when faced with death or horrible torture.
 This indicates that the Apostles and early Christians really believed that Jesus truly resurrected.